 The new chancellor's residence replaced the one on Hillsborough Street, which then became the Gregg Museum.

 Research Building I was renamed after Bruce Poulton, 10th chancellor of NC State (1982-1989).
-The university had acquired Centennial Campus during his term in office.
+The university acquired Centennial Campus during his term in office.

 The six-building complex was built to accommodate approximately 1,200 graduate and upper-division students, and it was the first LEED-certified residence hall at the university.

-With the new construction and remodeling, Phase I of the new Talley Student Union opened with four new dining options and the Talley Market.
+With new construction and remodeling, Phase I of the new Talley Student Union opened with four new dining options and the Talley Market.

-Immediately after dedication, the James B. Hunt Jr. Library won the American Institute of Architects and the American Library Association Building Award.
-It later garnered many additional prestigious awards and was featured in Architecture magazine.
+Immediately after the dedication, the James B. Hunt Jr. Library won the AIA National Award and the AIA/ALA Library Building Award.
+In 2014, the library won the ALA Library Interior Design Award and the AIA Education Facility Design Award.
+It later garnered additional awards and was featured in Architecture magazine.
 Time magazine called it the "library of the future."

 New development began in the North Shore condominium community.